Southold in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 3. Capt.
 John Underhill, privateer, (c.
 1608-72).

 John Underhill came to the Americas with the Winthrop Fleet in 1630.
 At first, he was a captain of the Boston militia and fought in the Pequot War of 1636.
 However, he fell out of favor with Puritan government in the midst of the Ann Hutchison religious controversy of 1638 and was expelled from the Massachusetts Bay colony.
-His post-Boston wanderings challenged him to reinvent himself and his career several times--as governor of (Submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+His post-Boston wanderings challenged him to reinvent himself and his career several times--as governor of Dover, sheriff of Flushing, and various turns as a military commander for both English and Dutch forces.
+(Submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 4. A Brief Account of Southold's History.